-Accessing the Opportunity Broadly speaking, there are two ways an insurer can access CLOs:
+Accessing the Opportunity

+Broadly speaking, there are two ways an insurer can access CLOs:

-1. Directly investing in CLO tranches This requires individual manager and CLO deal diligence.
+1. Directly investing in CLO tranches:

+This requires individual manager and CLO deal diligence.
 Investors must be well-connected to the platform and the deal placement agent in order to get access to a specific transaction and be in a position to negotiate deal specifics.
-2. Partnering with a third-party CLO investment manager This method outsources the deal and manager diligence to a broader structured credit team that can access multiple CLO managers' tranches in both the primary and secondary market.
+2. Partnering with a third-party CLO investment manager: This method outsources the deal and manager diligence to a broader structured credit team that can access multiple CLO managers' tranches in both the primary and secondary market.
 Strong CLO investment managers typically offer greater access to deal flow and market intelligence that may not be available through direct investment.
-"Insurers looking to maximize their CLO investment potential could benefit from partnering with a firm which has a well-resourced team of CLO portfolio managers, credit researchers, and traders."
 Given the complex nature of the asset class, CLO investment requires specialist expertise.
-Whether investing directly or through a third-party manager, there are key characteristics to look for in a manager: LARGE AND EXPERIENCED TEAM Insurers looking to maximize their CLO investment potential could benefit from partnering with a firm which has a well-resourced team of CLO portfolio managers, credit researchers, and traders.
+Whether investing directly or through a third-party manager, there are key characteristics to look for in a manager: Large and Experienced Team Insurers looking to maximize their CLO investment potential could benefit from partnering with a firm which has a well-resourced team of CLO portfolio managers, credit researchers, and traders.
 Teams with long, consistent track records across multiple market cycles are well-positioned to navigate different market conditions.
 In particular, CLOs are a complex and specialized asset class.
-Given they are different to other types of securitized credit in their structure, management style, and underlying collateral, a dedicated team is key to capitalizing on opportunities in this asset class.
-ACCESS TO NEW OPPORTUNITIES Managers with longstanding and active participation in the CLO ecosystem can often negotiate favorable terms for their clients, including allocations to coveted new issue CLO tranches, early "first looks" at primary and secondary market investment opportunities, and strong trade execution.
+Given they are different to other types of securitized credit in their structure, management style and underlying collateral, a dedicated team is key to capitalizing on opportunities in this asset class.
+Access to New Opportunities Managers with longstanding and active participation in the CLO ecosystem can often negotiate favorable terms for their clients, including allocations to coveted new issue CLO tranches, early "first looks" at primary and secondary market investment opportunities, and strong trade execution.
+Commitment to Underwriting An effective CLO manager should employ rigorous, bottom-up fundamental credit analysis.

-"For CLO tranche investors, it is imperative to have the resources and capabilities to qualitatively and quantitatively assess each CLO's collateral manager, the underlying portfolios, and the structural nuances of each CLO."
-COMMITMENT TO UNDERWRITING An effective CLO manager should employ rigorous, bottom-up fundamental credit analysis.
 In addition, CLO teams positioned within investment managers that have a broad public and private fixed income offering can benefit from leveraging the firm's wider research and market insights.
-For CLO tranche investors, it is imperative to have the resources and capabilities to qualitatively and quantitatively assess each CLO's collateral manager, the underlying portfolios, and the structural nuances of each CLO to better understand how they impact the quality and relative value of potential investments.
-In particular, the CLO tranche investment manager should be able to assess a specific CLO's:
+For CLO tranche investors, it is imperative to have the resources and capability to qualitatively and quantitatively assess each CLO's collateral manager, the underlying portfolios, and the structural nuances of each CLO to better understand how they impact the quality and relative value of potential investments.
+Broadly speaking, the CLO tranche investment manager should be able to assess a specific CLO's:

 COLLATERAL MANAGER

 Investment style and process

 Historical track record

 Commitment to the high yield market

 UNDERLYING COLLATERAL

 Detailed breakdown of the entire portfolio

 Leverage internal high yield research

 STRUCTURE

 Thorough review of the entire capital structure and payment waterfall

 Consider additional features that will impact performance

 Detailed legal documentation review

 Cashflow stress analysis

+RELATIVE VALUE

-RELATIVE VALUE Large, well-resourced teams allow efficient deployment of capital across the capital structure Use data systems, market observances, and collaborative effort to determine CLO tranche relative value
+Large, well-resourced teams allow efficient deployment of capital across the capital structure

+Use data systems, market observances, and collaborative effort to determine CLO tranche relative value

+Key Takeaway

-Key Takeaway CLOs offer investors a diversified investment with an attractive return potential and inherent structural protections throughout their existence.
+CLOs offer investors a diversified investment with an attractive return potential and inherent structural protections throughout their existence.
 For insurers in particular, CLOs strike a compelling balance in the search for yield enhancement with capital preservation-and combined with active management and the floating-rate nature of the asset class, CLOs are a natural component of an insurer's toolbox.
 With the right partner, educated insurers may unearth attractive opportunities in this growing market segment.